Grid classes and partial well order: Grid Pin Sequences and Antichains

 Thus we have:

 \begin{proof}[Proof of Theorem~\ref{thm-not-pwo}] First note that if $G_\M$ contains a cycle then it contains a non-partially well-ordered class by Theorem~\ref{thm-murphy-vatter}, so we may assume that $G_\M$ is acyclic and has a component with at least two non-monotone griddable entries.
-It suffices to prove that $\grid(\M)$ is not partially well-ordered for a gridding matrix $\M$ satisfying the conditions of Theorem~\ref{thm-matrix-symmetry}, since every other grid class that needs to be considered contains such a class.
-Thus $\M$ is equivalent under grid mappings to some $\M^k$.
+By Lemma~\ref{lem-down-to-f}, it suffices to prove that $\grid(\M)$ is not partially well-ordered for a gridding matrix $\M$ belonging to the family of matrices $\F$, since every other grid class that needs to be considered contains such a class.

 By Lemmas~\ref{lem-antichain-uniquely-griddable} and~\ref{lem-ak-antichain}, $A^k$ contains an infinite antichain of strongly uniquely $\M^k$-griddable permutations.
 By Theorem~\ref{thm-matrix-symmetry}, $\M$ can be obtained from one of the matrices $\M^k$ for some $k$ via a grid mapping, and so $\grid(\M)$ is not partially well-ordered by Theorem~\ref{thm-strongly-uniquely-not-pwo}. \end{proof}